PabloAsekas/OrderMedia/README.md

 - `ClassificationSettings__NewMediaName` *(string)*: New media name to replace original names when the conditions are met.
 This name will be concatenated to a 4-digit random number.
 Ex: From `IMG_0001.heic` to `pbg_3107.heic`.
 - `MediaPaths__MediaPostProcessPath` *(string)*: The folder where all the exported photos are located.
 - `MediaPaths__MediaPostProcessSource` *(string)*: The folder where the original photos and files are located.
+- `ClassificationProcessors__Processors` *(dictionary string array)*: List of all the processors in order of execution by MediaType.
+It is configured to work properly.
+No need to change it.

 ## Docker Support